scpwiki/wikijump/docs/development.md

 ### Installation via Docker from the Docker Hub

-Instead of building Wikijump locally, you can also pull the `latest` image from the Docker Hub:
+Instead of building Wikijump locally, you can also pull the `latest` image from the Docker Hub, though bear in mind it may not be up to date the repository:

 ```bash
 $ docker create --name wj --publish 80:80 --publish 443:443 -it -d scpwiki/wikijump:latest